Your DBT

 Does your emotion fit the facts?

-When your emotion doesn't fit the facts (or when acting on it would make things worse), act opposite to what the emotion is telling you to do — all the way.
+When your emotion doesn't fit the facts — or acting on it would make things worse — act fully opposite to what the emotion urges.
+Choose the emotion you're working with:

 Your physical health is the foundation of emotional resilience.
 Answer yes or no for each area to see your wellbeing score and get suggestions for anything that needs attention.